shakebugs/shake-docs/docs/android/setup.md

 // highlight-end
 ```

-## Add Client ID and Client secret key
+## Add Client ID and Secret
 Add Client ID and Secret to AndroidManifest.xml as metadata.
 Open your AndroidManifest.xml file.
-Paste this but `replace sign-in-to-see-your-api-client-id-here` and
+Paste this but replace `your-api-client-id` and
-`sign-in-to-see-your-api-client-secret-here` with the actual values you have in Your settings.
+`your-api-client-secret` with the actual values you have in [your workspace settings](https://app.shakebugs.com/settings/workspace#general).

 ```xml title="AndroidManifest.xml"
 <?xml version="1.0" encoding="utf-8"?>